 What to Expect

-Since we live in our community service village as the local people do, accommodations are very simple, with separate space for boys and girls, and basic bathroom facilities.
+Since we live in our host community as the local people do, accommodations are very simple, with separate space for boys and girls, and basic bathroom facilities.
 For most of each weekday, we are actively involved in community service work.
 This work, as well as afternoon and weekend activities, can be strenuous, and you can expect to spend most of each day outside.
 Everyone participates in all of the group’s projects on a rotating basis, and everyone lends a hand in meal preparation and cleanup.
-You should come to the program with an open-mind, eager to participate in new experiences, and interested in exploring another culture and way of life.
+Additionally, student must be prepared for exposure to the graphic memorials for people lost to the violence of genocide.
+You should come to the program with an open mind, eager to participate in new experiences, and interested in exploring another culture and way of life.